The Philosophy of Modern Song: Summary

-The Philosophy of Modern Song consists of 66 short essays on popular songs, the earliest of which is Uncle Dave Macon's 1924 recording of "Keep My Skillet Good and Greasy" and the most recent of which is Alvin Youngblood Hart's 2004 recording of Stephen Foster's "Nelly Was a Lady".
+The Philosophy of Modern Song consists of 66 short essays on popular songs, the earliest of which are Uncle Dave Macon's 1924 recording of "Keep My Skillet Good and Greasy" and Alvin Youngblood Hart's 2004 recording of Stephen Foster's 1846 "Nelly Was a Lady".
+The most recently composed song included in the book is Warren Zevon's 2003 song "Dirty Life and Times".
 Most of the chapters are divided into two parts, a poetic introductory segment in which Dylan uses a second-person point-of-view to inhabit the narrator of the song (what Simon & Schuster referred to as "dreamlike riffs" in pre-release publicity) followed by a more conventionally written essay portion.

 Chapters

 Release and promotion

 The book's publication was announced on March 8, 2022.
 According to Simon & Schuster, Dylan had begun working on the book in 2010.

-Prior to its release, on October 13, 2022, excerpts from the book (from the chapters on "My Generation" and "Strangers in the Night") appeared in the New York Times.
+Prior to its release, on October 13, 2022, excerpts from the book (from the chapters on "My Generation" and "Strangers in the Night") appeared in The New York Times.
 The hardcover edition of The Philosophy of Modern Song was published on November 1, 2022.
-To promote the book, Dylan only consented to one interview, which appeared in the Wall Street Journal on December 19, 2022.
+To promote the book, Dylan only consented to one interview, which appeared in The Wall Street Journal on December 19, 2022.
 In a discussion with critic and musician Jeff Slate, Dylan talked about songwriting, streaming music technology, life during the COVID-19 pandemic-induced lockdown and why the book included a thank you to the "crew at Dunkin' Donuts" ("because they were compassionate, supportive and they went the extra mile").
 Later that same day, an extended version of the interview appeared on Dylan's official website.

+A theatrical event based on the book was held at the 92nd Street Y in New York City on the evening of July 17, 2023.
+Directed by filmmaker Michael Almereyda, the event featured readings from the book by actors André De Shields and Odessa Young and musical performances by Meshell Ndegeocello.